aragon/taiko-contracts/TEST_TREE.md

 ```
 EmergencyMultisigTest
+├── When deploying the contract
+│   └── It should disable the initializers
-├── Given a newly deployed contract
+├── Given a new proxy contract
 │   └── Given calling initialize
 │       ├── It should initialize the first time
 │       ├── It should refuse to initialize again